stratum-mining/sv2-spec/05-Mining-Protocol.md

 Such an approach improves the efficiency of the protocol where the upstream node does not waste precious time immediately after a new block is found in the network.

+To specify that a job is for a future prevhash, the job's `min_ntime` field is left empty.

 ## 5.2 Hashing Space Distribution
 Each mining device has to work on a unique part of the whole search space.